bshk003/svejk-geo/README.md

 We lemmatize the text and the dictionary entries (here, a toponyms list) retaining triples of the from (lemma, grammatic gender, number); the latter two entries can be void.
 The Aho-Corasick algorithm is then applied to search for the transformed dictionary entries in the transformed text.
 Lemmatization is carried out by means of the UDPipe library (https://lindat.mff.cuni.cz/services/udpipe/) with the UD 2.5 Czech language model (the model manages to tokenize some terms as geographic locations, but not consistently).

 ### Data
-We opted not to use the larger databases of named entities or geographic locations such as GeoNames.
+We opted not to use larger databases of named entities or geographic locations such as GeoNames.
 The toponyms base that we use is limited to the municipalities names within present-day Czech Republic and Prague districts.
-The data is collected from open-access datasets provided by the *Český statistický úřad* (https://csu.gov.cz/).
+Streets and public places are not included.
+The data is collected from the open-access datasets provided by the *Český statistický úřad* (https://csu.gov.cz/).

 ### Workflow